LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 **Feel free to reach out to me at yuhan.liu@ruc.edu.cn !**

 # ❤️ Research Interest
-My research interests include **_LLMs and their application in trustworthy and secure systems_**, focusing on:
+My research interests include **_LLMs, VLMs and Multi-Agent System in trustworthy and secure systems_**, focusing on:

 * **Fake News and Social Systems**: Investigating the use of LLMs in addressing the propagation of fake news and their role in social dynamics.
+* **VLMs and Reasoning**: Exploring complex reasoning paradigms in Vision-Language Models (VLMs) and their applications across various NLP tasks.
 * **LLM-related Challenges**: Exploring issues such as Hallucination, Hate Speech, Bias, and the alignment of LLM with societal norms and values.
-* **Societal Impact**: Leveraging LLMs in sectors like healthcare, advertising, and recommendation systems for societal benefit.
 * **Continual Learning**: Addressing the challenges of continual learning in LLMs to ensure they can adapt and improve over time.

 My contributions have been recognized in several top-tier international AI conferences.